Jason Gatson

 Jason Gatson (born June 25, 1980) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and won an Olympic silver medal at the 2004 Summer Olympics.

+Gymnastics career

-Gatson competed in his first World Championship in 1997 at the age of 17, where he placed 5th with team USA and 22nd in the all-around.
-He was considered by many to be the next champion for the US team, but injuries and other struggles cost him a chance for the 2000 Olympic team.
+Gatson competed in his first World Championship in 1997 at 17 years old, placing 5th in the team all-around and 22nd in the individual all-around.
+Many considered him the next champion for the US team, but injuries and other struggles cost him a chance on the 2000 Olympic team.

-Injuries would continue to be a problem for Gatson, but in 2003 he finished second in the US national championships and qualified to the World Championship team, where he and his fellow team members won a silver medal in the team competition.
-He also competed in the all-around final and still rings final, finishing 8th and 7th respectively.
+Injuries continued to be a problem for Gatson, but in 2003 he finished second in the US national championships and qualified for the World Championship team, where he and his fellow team members won a silver medal in the team competition.
+He also competed in the all-around final and still rings final, finishing 8th and 7th, respectively.

-Gatson would battle a back injury heading into the 2004 Olympic trials.
-Still, he was able to make the Olympic team despite not competing on all of the events.
-At the olympics, Gatson and his team won a silver medal behind Japan.
+Gatson battled a back injury heading into the 2004 Olympic trials.
+Still, he was able to make the Olympic team despite not competing in all of the events.
+At the 2004 Summer Olympics, Gatson and his team won a silver medal behind Japan.
 In team finals, Gatson scored 9.825 on his parallel bars routine, the highest score of the day on that apparatus.

+Personal life

 His knee injuries were featured on the season 2 8th episode on Impact: Stories of Survival, titled "Pentagon Survivor".

-Jason's younger brother Brandon is a professional wrestler.
+Jason's younger brother, Brandon Gatson, is a professional wrestler.

+Eponymous skills

+Gatson has two named elements on the parallel bars.